vincenzocoia/vincenzocoia.github.io/_posts/20171221-first_post.md

 2. __It forces me to clarify my thoughts__.
 Even though I write regularly, putting content online forces me to make my notes clearer.
 3. __It encourages me to write more often__.
 Because when a note is just for me, there's less incentive for me to write it in the first place.

-I write about my passions -- naturally, because I think about them a lot!
-They can be summarized as three main themes that I think will make up this website:
+I write about my passions -- naturally, because I think about them a lot.
+They can be summarized as three main themes that I think will make up the contents of this website:

 - Data science
 - Systems for personal effectiveness
 - Nature

-I'm not entirely sure how often this website will be updated, because this approach is new for me.
+I'm not entirely sure how often this website will be updated, because regular public writing is new for me.
 But I'm quite confident it will be somewhat active, since my vision for this is fairly clear.
 And, I have lots of things to say.

 Some things you might expect to see on this site are: